-Over the past year, the Group announced approximately 770 new routes across its network.
+During fiscal year 2023, the Group opened 5 new bases and approximately 300 new routes across its network.
 See "Risk Factors-Risks Related to the Company-Ryanair's New Routes and Expanded Operations May Have an Adverse Financial Impact on Its Results".